 - Running Windows 11 or Windows 10 (with Anniversary Update or later).

 - Surface PCs with the Miracast protocol Support.
-Fortunately, all Surface lineup except the original Surface RT supports these protocols.
+Fortunately, all Surface lineups except the original Surface RT support these protocols.
 Click here for detailed Surface support for Miracast.

 - Open Settings.